hagsmand/langflow-integration-workshop/README.md

 ![alt text](assets/step2/image5.png)

-4. Go to "Manage" tab.
+4. After created the project.
+Go to "Manage" tab.
 Click "Services & Integrations".
 Click "Associate Service" then add only Machine Learning service you have.

 ![alt text](assets/step2/image4.png)

 5. Go back to main page.
 On the Developer Access part.
-Click project you just create and save "Project ID" on your computer.
+Click project you just create and save "Project ID" on your note.

 ### 3. Setup forward port in VSCode